Republic of the Floridas: End of the Republic

-Shortly after the second failed attack by the Spanish, a French-born pirate named Louis-Michel Aury arrived and assumed military command, making Hubbard his adjutant-general.
-Within a short time, conflict and arose between the French and the American groups.
-Aside from a growing mountain of issues on Amelia Island itself, the United States government was also becoming increasingly unhappy about the smuggling and privateering of the "Republicans of the Floridas."
-On December 23, 1817, a U.S. army and naval forces overtook Amelia Island without resistance.

-American conquest

-Believing that the occupation of Amelia Island by the men in question meant "that it would be used as a base from which to smuggle slaves and other merchandise into the U.S.", avoiding the customs duties which were the Federal government's main source of revenue, took possession of the island in December, and President Monroe delivered to Congress on January 13, 1818, a Message from the President of the United States, communicating information of the troops of the United States having taken possession of Amelia Island, in East Florida.
+The United States government was becoming increasingly unhappy about the smuggling and privateering of the "Republicans of the Floridas."
+It believed that the occupation of Amelia Island by the men in question meant "that it would be used as a base from which to smuggle slaves and other merchandise into the U.S." to avoid the customs duties which were the main source of federal revenue.

+On December 23, 1817, a U.S. army and naval forces overtook Amelia Island without resistance."It also shews that the Pseudo-Patriots of Fernandina were one day Americans and the next Fioridians that there were to be found among them natives or subjects of all nations except Spain or Spanish America and that their true and sole object was booty."President Monroe delivered to Congress on January 13, 1818, a Message from the President of the United States, communicating information of the troops of the United States having taken possession of Amelia Island, in East Florida.
 Its first sentence reads: "I have the satisfaction to inform Congress, that the establishment at Amelia Island has been suppressed, and without the effusion of blood."
-Monroe included "the papers which explain this transaction": the letters of Graham and Crowninshield just cited, letters of Aury, and other documentation from Federal records.
+Monroe included "the papers which explain this transaction", consisting of the letters of Graham and Crowninshield, letters of Aury, and other documentation from Federal records.